NITCbase/nitcbase.github.io/docs/User Interface Commands/efs.md

 title: "XFS Commands"
 ---

 The XFS commands are used to format the disk, dump disk data structures like Block Allocation Map, Relation Catalog and Attribute Catalog, load / remove relations, list relations and copy the records of a relation on the NITCbase disk to a UNIX file.
 These commands are only available for the XFS Interface.
-The following are the XFS commands supported by NITCBase.
+The following are the XFS commands supported by NITCbase.

 ### Format Disk

 #### Description

 This command is used to create a simulated disk or to format the disk if already it already exists.
-On the newly created/formatted disk, initialization of _disk data structures_, namely - `Block allocation map`, `Relation catalog` and `Attribute catalog` are done according to the specification for disk model given in the [Physical layer](https://nitcbase.github.io/storage-model.html) of NITCBase.
+On the newly created/formatted disk, initialization of _disk data structures_, namely - `Block allocation map`, `Relation catalog` and `Attribute catalog` are done according to the specification for disk model given in the [Physical layer](https://nitcbase.github.io/storage-model.html) of NITCbase.
 The disk is simulated on a binary file called `disk` which is located at `Disk/` once it is created.

 :::note Important Details